wesley-petit/game-development-links/README.md

 # Game Development Links
 ## About The Project
 I often share game development links and tutorials with my colleagues.
-So I decided to create this repository containing all these informations.
+So I decided to create one repository containing all these informations to avoid repeating.

 ⚠️ Some parts are personal choices that I choose to follow.
 It's typically the case with coding standard.